carterm2/fancontrol-P5/README.md

-#Fan Control for the Raspberry Pi 5 HexCase on Printables.com
+Fan Control for the Raspberry Pi 5 HexCase on Printables.com

+The script starts the fan when CPU temperature hits 55C and ramps to 100% speed at 80C.

+1. Download fancontrol-P5.py and fancontrol-P5.service

-1. Put "fancontrol-P5.py" into a folder called "fancontrol" under your user directory ie: /home/'username'/**fancontrol-P5.py**
+2. Put "fancontrol-P5.py" into a folder called "fancontrol" under your user directory ie:

-2. Copy "fancontrol-P5.service" to /etc/systemd/system
+        /home/'username'/fancontrol/**fancontrol-P5.py**

-4. Edit fancontrol-P5.service file to point to /home/{username}/fancontrol/fancontrol-P5.py
+3. Edit fancontrol-P5.service file to point to /home/{username}/fancontrol/fancontrol-P5.py

+4. Move "fancontrol-P5.service" to /etc/systemd/system

 5. To start boot service: execute in shell...
   sudo systemctl daemon-reload\
   sudo systemctl restart fancontrol-P5.service

-7. Fan should be good to go, script will start at boot and fan will run when the CPU reaches 55c.
+  Fan should be good to go, script will start at boot and fan will run when the CPU reaches 55c.

 #Wiring Fan to Pi5